beyondEllie/OpenHands/Development.md

 ### 6. LLM Debugging

 If you encounter any issues with the Language Model (LM) or you're simply curious, export DEBUG=1 in the environment and restart the backend.
-OpenHands will log the prompts and responses in the logs/llm/CURRENT_DATE directory, allowing you to identify the causes.
+EllieStudio will log the prompts and responses in the logs/llm/CURRENT_DATE directory, allowing you to identify the causes.

 ### 7. Help

 Need help or info on available targets and commands?
-Use the help command for all the guidance you need with OpenHands.
+Use the help command for all the guidance you need with EllieStudio.

 ```bash
 make help